 – 4,000 foot deep artesian wells providing the purest water available; a mother yeast cell that came out of 1,200 experiments to yield the robust flavor; filtered air in production rooms to cool the beer without impurities getting in; pumps and pipes cleaned twice daily; and every bottle sterilized four times before filling with beer.

-It took an objective outsider to appreciate all this.
+It took an objective outsider to appreciate all these ‘technicalities’.
 Wow!
 When he put all this into his ads (like the one on the right), the company leapt from 8th in the market to number one in only 6 months.
 But the really amazing thing is… all the other breweries were doing much the same thing!
 They simply weren’t communicating it to the market, but shouted “purity, purity” without actually proving it.

 “Do we actually know what our clients value most?”